Andrea-vicari/Deploy-Mern-API-Render/README.md

 * Connection with MongoDB OK

 #### Front-end folder
-* Installed React with Create React App package
+* Installed React with Vite package
 * Set up a makeAPICall() function to fetch from server